diegopacheco/tech-resources/presentation-hero.md

 ## How to deliver a great presentation

-A great presentation is just an output of a well-prepared reserch, poc or piece of work.
+A great presentation is just an output of a well-prepared research, poc or piece of work.
 There is no way you will do an amazing presentation if you the content is not good.
 A presentation is just an excuse, a reason or a motivation if you will do learn someeting deep and deliver an awesome experience.